This manual is for Emacs Muse version 3.12.

 One way of publishing a book is to make a project for it, add the

-project to muse-project-alist, and use the book-pdf style
+, and use the book-pdf

 with a very specific :include value to specify some page whose

-contents will be checked for the values of #title and
+contents will be checked for the values of #title

-#date, and whose name will be used in the output file.
+, and whose name will be used in the output file.
 Then to

 publish the book, visit the aforementioned page and use C-c C-t or